720kb/ndm/README.md

 ###Contribute

-We will be much grateful if you help us making this project to grow up.
+We'll be much grateful if you help us making this project to grow up.
 Feel free to contribute by forking, opening issues, pull requests etc.

 Doors are open wide.